 Many types of mold, all grow with water or moisture

 Moisture can be generated in your home by many sources.
-Physical cracks, holes and other penetrations can cause rain, surface runoff to leak into roofs and walls, while cracks in foundations can cause groundwater to seep through walls and basement floors.
+Physical cracks, holes and other penetrations can cause rain and surface runoff to leak into roofs and walls, while cracks in foundations can cause groundwater to seep through walls and basement floors.
 Daily activities such as showering, laundry, and cooking, when combined with poor or inadequate ventilation, can all be significant moisture sources.
 Unvented space heaters also add quite a bit of water to the interior of your home and can boost mold growth in many cases.

 There are also a number of invisible-to-you sources that can factor into indoor air quality issues and mold growth.
-One of the biggest of these air leakage.
+One of the biggest of these is air leakage.
 If you live above a moldy basement or crawlspace, chances are, the air quality in your home’s living spaces will be affected.
-Likewise, duct leakage can bring a fair amount of poor quality air into the home and should always be inspected when air quality issues are at play.
+Likewise, duct leakage can bring a fair amount of poor-quality air into the home and should always be inspected when air quality issues are at play.

 Any combination of these factors can cause an overload of moisture in your home on a seasonal or ongoing basis.
 In a nutshell, the air in your home can hold a certain amount of moisture, depending on its temperature (and the temperature of the air outside).
 The lower the air temperature, the less moisture can be held by the air.
 This explains why moisture condenses onto cold surfaces like windows in the winter.

 While you can wipe up condensed moisture on windowsills and other surfaces, what you can’t do is see or clean up moisture in hidden areas.
-When moisture condenses and temperature conditions are right, you can get mold growth when spores land on the wet or damp area and begin to grow.
+When moisture condenses and temperature conditions are right, you can get mold growth when spores land on a wet or damp area and begin to grow.
 Reducing the relative humidity of the air in the home is the number one way to minimize condensation and possible wet, damp surfaces inside the house.

 Mold in houses causes health problems for people